KDE/releaseme/plasma/README.md

 ## TODO Frameworks
  - Frameworks pushed tags with v5.100.0-rc1 on packaging then any plasma-update-1-tar calls should use that tag and local branch and a cherry-pick (or master) and push v5.100.0-rc2 see ./make_rc_tag.sh and ./make_updated_tarball.sh, port into plasma-update-1-tar
  - consider a script to update copyright years for KAboutData in Plasma
- - plasma-upload for Frameworks (to upload to ftpadmin, run some checks compared to previous release, and update info page
- - plasma-changelog works ok for frameworks but does need fixes
- - plasma-webpages needs frameworksified
- - ./plasma-tag needs frameworkified
  - make-changelog has a Jonathan specific path in it for git repos